 Through studying a diverse range of artists in art and through weekly class assemblies linked to storybooks/quality texts, the school promotes equality and diversity.

-In order to develop pupil resilience, self-confidence, collaboration, empathy and physical and mental fitness, the school work with KABS instructor Tommy on Monday afternoon and Friday morning.
+In order to develop pupil resilience, self-confidence, collaboration, empathy and physical and mental fitness, the school work with KABS instructor Tommy on Wednesdays, Thursday and Fridays.
 Tommy engages pupils in outdoor learning sessions including den building, outdoor cooking, fire making, team challenges and fitness challenges.
 Through the sessions Tommy embeds the school rules and British values.
+This year Tommy is also setting up a Forest School in our vast outdoor area.

 Take a look at our Curriculum overviews to see what is covered in each year group (requires Adobe Acrobat PDF Reader).